Hamiltonian Complexity in the Thermodynamic Limit: Introduction

 Interestingly, the fact that $\qma$ is a class of promise problems instead of languages was originally overlooked by Ambainis \cite{ambainis2014} and later clarified by Gharibian and Yirka \cite{GY19}.
 If the oracle is for a promise problem, there are no guarantees on the responses for invalid queries.
 This means that there could be more than one string of correct oracle queries, since we only require that responses be correct on valid instances.
 Gharibian and Yirka show that for the problems they study, namely decision problems related to local measurements on the ground state of a Hamiltonian, the ground state of their construction must correspond to one of the correct oracle response strings.
-This idea works fine if the quantity being measured is not the actual energy itself: the ground state corresponds to correct oracle responses and then this string $y$ of oracle responses determines the outcome of the measurement.
-However, if the problem is to compute the ground energy, a hardness result requires encoding the answer to a computational problem into the ground energy itself.
-In the presence of invalid queries, the ground energy is an unknown and uncontrolled quantity.
+This idea works fine if the quantity being measured is not the actual energy itself.
+Note that the important point here is the property that distinguishes the state to be measured (minimum energy) is different than the local observable applied to the measured state.
+By contrast, our problem is to compute the energy of the lowest energy state.
+In this case, a hardness result requires encoding the answer to a computational problem into the ground energy itself.
+It is unknown how to do this since invalid queries have an uncontrolled effect on the ground energy.
 This appears to be an obstacle, even when the Hamiltonian terms are position-dependent as in the constructions of \cite{GY19, GPY19}, as well as in the translationally-invariant constructions given here and in \cite{WBG20}.
-It remains an open question to determine tight complexity bounds for computing the ground energy to within a given level of precision, even in the finite non-translationally-invariant case.
+It remains an open question to determine tight complexity bounds for computing the ground energy to within a given level of precision, even in the finite non-translationally-invariant case. }